 I am so tired of hearing how early risers are more productive than night owls.
 That’s not true.
 Not in my case, anyway.

-I also know that, as a night owl, I’m not alone.
-In fact, I created a poll in Google+ where I asked the following:
+I also know that I’m not alone.
+In fact, I asked my readers the following:

 “What do you more closely identify with…being an early riser or a night owl?”

 Out of the 27 respondents (a small sample, to be sure), 70% identified as night owls.
 That’s a huge majority.